 Suddenly, there was a big blast of fire-a giant fireball.
-We couldn't see the shuttle anymore because of all the white smoke.
-Then the smoke forked off in two different directions.
+We couldn't see the shuttle anymore.
+There was too much white smoke.
+Then the smoke trail forked off in two directions.

 "It looks like some of the boosters blew away from the shuttle," said the TV announcer.